SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  37: variance applied for each store

-### Step  36: No action in this step.
+No action in this step.
 Observe the variance has been applied across the bar chart.

 ![Image](img/2036.jpg)